 "Quite frankly, I'm coming back with a stronger bill," Maroney said.
 "I did my best to balance stakeholders' concerns, but in the end, industry proved intransigent and would not move off of the Virginia model.
 I had made some compromises in order to try to bring them along, but if it's not possible to do it then I think our consumers deserve the strongest protections possible."

-The bill offered by Maroney during this session was, like many bills up for consideration in other states, a gathering of provisions from laws in California, Virginia, Colorado and the proposed framework for the Washington Privacy Act.
+The bill offered by Maroney during this session was, like many bills up for consideration in other states, a gathering of provisions from laws in Virginia, Washington Privacy Act.
 The bill's business thresholds for those collecting and storing data on more than 100,000 individuals or those earning revenue from the data of more than 25,000 consumers, as well as language on the right to cure, mirrored those provisions found Colorado's bill.
 As noted by Maroney, the bill aligned with Virginia on many of its exemptions and the provision for an ongoing working group to address potential tweaks and necessary updates to the law that may arise.

 At a high-level view, the commonalities come off as a compliance win for companies looking to streamline their adherence to multiple regulations, but Wiggin and Dana Partner Michelle Wilcox DeBarge, CIPP/E, CIPP/US, wouldn't go that far.